-It’s just a 3 hour drive from Seattle (depending on traffic) and it’s just such a cool city filled with kid-friendly activities and cool places to stay.
+It’s just a 3-hour drive from Seattle (depending on traffic) and it’s just such a cool city filled with kid-friendly activities and cool places to stay.

-We always hit up Powell’s Used Books (it’s incredible!), the Oregon Museum of Science and Industry (OMSI), and the trolley that goes all over Downtown.
+On our Portland weekend getaways, we always hit up Powell’s Used Books (it’s incredible!), the Oregon Museum of Science and Industry (OMSI), and the trolley that goes all over Downtown.

-Last year, we went to the Oregon Zoo and I really liked the layout.
+A few years ago, we went to the Oregon Zoo and I really liked the layout.
 Plus you can see rhinos, elephants, and ride a little train.
 Really easy to do with little kids and the trolley can take you there from Downtown Portland.